mqufflc/flux-rancher-ui-extension/pkg/flux/README.md

 ## Features

-- Flux resource pages (List and Details for now, more to come later)
+- Flux resource pages (List for now, more to come later)
 - Reconcile Flux resources from Rancher UI

 ## Installation